 What To Serve With Smoked Chicken Thighs

 Got room on your pellet grill?
 Toss on some ground beef patties for hamburger salad to meal prep tomorrow.
-But for sides to serve with smoked chicken, try this Smoked Potato Salad with your meal, or opt for Spicy Deviled Eggs, Skillet Corn, and all your favorite sides.
+But for sides to serve with smoked chicken recipe, try this Smoked Potato Salad with your meal, or opt for Spicy Deviled Eggs, Smoked corn on the cob, and all your favorite sides.

 Frequently Asked Questions

 The correct answer is: your favorite barbecue sauce!
 Seriously, any sauce will work.
 Go with something sweet, something spicy, something smoky, or your own homemade sauce.
 Chicken is a blank canvas and can take big and bold flavors!

 The beauty of cooking with a Traeger pellet smoker is that there’s no direct flame, so there should be no flare-ups.
 If you are using a grill where flare-ups can occur, keep water in a spray bottle nearby.
 With long tongs, move the chicken from the flame and spray the flame to extinguish it.

 You can use a smoke tube.
 This is a specially designed perforated tube that you fill with pellets and let smolder inside the Traeger grill.
 This will add even more smoke flavor to your all your meats.

 If you don’t have a smoking tube, try a smoker box or foil packet filled with smoking wood chunks.

 Or, you can add wood directly to your pellet grill.
 I add wood chunks to the far back corners of my pellet grill for extra flavor.

 You could, but I don’t recommend it.
 You’ll need to check the temps a little more often.
 Boneless chicken thighs are skinnier than bone-in thighs because of the boneless process, and I find them best for direct heat charcoal grilling.
 Also, boneless thighs don’t have the skin on so really, they aren’t ideal for this recipe.